 Still, under some circumstances, antibiotics are essential to fending off a dangerous or even life-threatening infection.
 If you do need to take antibiotics, the key is to use them wisely, carefully following your doctor’s dosing instructions, and then following up with good-bacteria-rebuilding strategies that help keep opportunistic bad bacteria from taking over.
 (See “7 Steps to Helping Good Bacteria Feel at Home” below.)

 Keep in mind, too, that antibiotics aren’t the only threat to your good bacteria’s quality of life.
 Take your stress level, for example.
 Stress can damage the gut’s flora in a couple of ways.
 For starters, stress slows the body’s ability to heal tiny fissures in the intestinal lining.
-Bacteria sneak through the openings and settle inside the gut’s walls where they cause inflammation.
+Bacteria sneak through the openings and settle inside the gut’s walls where they cause inflammation (see “How to Heal a Leaky Gut” to learn more).
 Second, stress can speed up or slow down the contractions in the small intestine, affecting the rate food moves through your system.

 To study the effect of stress on beneficial bacteria, scientists looked at the GI tracts of stressed-out college students, as well as angry and fearful people.
 Across the board, stress threw open the door to disease-causing thugs.
 “The more stressed you are, the more suppressed your immune system gets, which gives bad bacteria an opportunity to proliferate,” says Donadio.
 “It’s a vicious cycle.”

 OK, so you shun antibiotics, chill out regularly, but still feel bloated, constipated and gassy?
 Take a good, hard look inside your refrigerator.
 Everything you eat either feeds the good guys or nourishes the bad.
 For gut health, experts preach the importance of whole foods and a mostly plant-based diet.